Automatic (Hikaru Utada song): Critical response

-Commercial response
+Commercial performance

-Commercially, the mini CD single of "Automatic" / "Time Will Tell" experienced success in Japan.
-It opened at number four on the Oricon Singles Chart, her first charting experience in that category, and spent a total of 23 weeks.
-By the end of 1999, Oricon ranked the single at number 22 on her year-end chart, with estimated sales of 772,080, making it the seventh highest entry by a female artist—five of which were claimed by the singer.
-Meanwhile, the 12 cm CD single of "Automatic" and "Time Will Tell" peaked at number two, two positions higher than the former format.
-In total, the single spent another 23 weeks, tallying it up to a run of 46 chart appearances.
-This release claimed an additional 1,290,700 units, making this Utada's best-selling physical single; it was listed at number five on Oricon's year-end chart for the same year.
+Commercially, "Automatic/Time Will Tell" was a success.
+The 8cm edition of the single debuted at number 20 on the Oricon Singles Chart with 17,990 copies sold, while the 12cm edition debuted at number 12 with 24,220 copies sold.
+Weeks later the 12cm edition would peak at number 2, while the 8cm edition peaked at number 4.
+By the end of 1999, Oricon ranked the 12cm single at 5th place on their year-end chart with 1,290,700 copies sold, while the 8cm edition was ranked at 22nd place with 772,080 copies sold.

-Because of their individual releases, "Automatic" / "Time Will Tell" has sold 2,062,780 copies together, effectively marking it as the second highest-selling single of 1999, just behind "Dango 3 Kyodai" which was a collaborative release between Kentaro Hayami, Ayumi Shigemori, Sunflower Kids, and the Dumpling choir.
-Furthermore, it is the second highest-selling single by a female artist, only behind Namie Amuro's hit "Can You Celebrate?" which has amassed 2.750 million copies in the region.
-In 2014, in celebration of the singers 15th anniversary of First Love, "Automatic" entered the Japan Hot 100 and Adult Contemporary chart at number 73 and 53.
+Across all individual releases, "Automatic" / "Time Will Tell" has sold 2,062,780 copies, marking it as the second highest-selling single of 1999, just behind "Dango 3 Kyodai" which was a collaborative release between Kentaro Hayami, Ayumi Shigemori, Sunflower Kids, and the Dumpling choir.
+Furthermore, it is the second highest-selling single by a female artist, only behind Namie Amuro's hit "Can You Celebrate?" which sold 2.750 million copies in Japan.
+In 2014, in celebration of the singer's 15th anniversary of First Love, "Automatic" entered the Japan Hot 100 and Adult Contemporary chart at number 73 and 53.
 It was certified million by the Recording Industry Association of Japan (RIAJ) for physical shipments, and gold for 100,000 ringtone cellphone purchases.

 Music video

-An accompanying music video was directed and produced by Tomu Izawa, and despite Utada's previous musical work, it is her visual debut.
-The visual opens with a small intro screen of Utada and the song's title, and disappears to show Utada sitting and singing on a yellow sofa, in front of a closed garage door.
-As the chorus, she starts to dance with various close-up shots of her face.
+An accompanying music video was directed and produced by Tomu Izawa, and marks Utada's visual debut.
+The video opens with a small intro screen of Utada and the song's title, and disappears to show Utada sitting and singing on a yellow sofa, in front of a closed garage door.
+As the chorus begins, they start to dance with various close-up shots of their face.
 The second verse and chorus showcases Utada in a small blue room lit by a LED light, and superimposed the song's title on various scenes.
-It ends with the singer's title against her face, as the screen is tinted blue.
-The clip was included on her 1999 DVD collection Singles Clip Collection Vol. 1, and subsequently on the 15th anniversary edition of First Love, which included all the visuals from the record.
-The yellow sofa and garage door scene was parodied in Halcali's single "Tandem", and subsequently through Utada's single "Goodbye Happiness" (Nov 2010), which she directed herself.
-A music video was also filmed for "Time Will Tell".
+It ends with the singer's title against their face, as the screen is tinted blue.
+The clip was included on their 1999 DVD collection Singles Clip Collection Vol. 1, and subsequently on the 15th anniversary edition of First Love, which included all the visuals from the record.
+The yellow sofa and garage door scene was parodied in Halcali's single "Tandem", and subsequently through Utada's single "Goodbye Happiness" (2010), which they personally directed.